Request Remote Support Access

 - Remote Support licensing is provided as concurrent use.
 Representatives will only open the console as needed to facilitate remote support, then promptly log-off when support is complete.
 If a representative leaves the console idle for 15 minutes, he or she will be automatically logged out.
 If a representative monopolizes a concurrent license, NU ITS may request that the representative purchase and maintain a license for their use.

-- Understand the impact of remote access privileges and their potential effect on end-users and endpoints.
+- Understand the impact of Remote Support configuraitons, access roles, and their potential effect on end-users and endpoints.
 Representatives should only have access to the jump groups they need to complete their work.

 - Inform Remote Support Administrators whenever access needs to be changed.
 Access will not be added or removed until a supervisor, or other designated official notifies a Remote Support Administrator of the change.
 Representatives will be added on an individual basis after completing this web form.
 Representatives will not have the ability to modify their access independently.